tobyornottobe/consensys_final_project/avoiding_common_attacks.md

 ## Avoiding common attacks

 # Test
-I have written tests to verify correct contract behaviour and prevent logic bugs.
+I have written tests to verify correct contract behaviour and to avoid logic errors.

 # Circuit breaker
-I have added Open Zeppelins Pausable.sol contract in order to pause a contract if things go wrong.
+I have added Open Zeppelins Pausable.sol contract to interrupt a contract if something goes wrong.

 # Re-entrancy attacks
-Prepared for a re-entrancy attack by implementing solution 1 for the moment and did consider to implement solution 2 and 3 in the future.
+Prepared for a re-entrancy attack by implementing solution 1 at the moment and considering implementing solutions 2 and 3 in the future.
 Solution 1: update balance before calling transfer Solution 2: put in place re-entrancy guard (OpenZeppelin) Solution 3: limit gas available in call contract

 # Private storage variables
-Marked in the contract variables and mapping, which I would set to private for the productive environment.
+Marked in the contract variables and mapping, that I would set to private for the production (mainnet) environment.
 In order to not make sensitive variables accessible to other contracts.

 # Timestamp
-Did setup the time logic (24 hours until new withdrawal can be made) in Solidity, not Javascript, as this is a security relevant logic.
+Set up the time logic (24 hours until next withdrawal) in Solidity, not in Javascript, as this is a security relevant logic.

 # msg.sender
-Used everywhere msg.sender rather than tx.origin
+Used everywhere msg.sender instead of tx.origin.

-# Security Analysis Tool
+# Security analysis tool
-Used https://tool.smartdec.net/ for static analysis of code, result "no bug".
+https://tool.smartdec.net/ is used for static analysis of code, result "no bug".

-# Over-and Underflow (not used, but considered)
+# Over-and underflow (not used, but considered)
-Did not use OpenZeppelin's SafeMath contract to mitigate the risk of integer over- and underflows, but would definitely use for when continuing with this project for production
+Did not use OpenZeppelin's SafeMath contract to minimize the risk of integer overflow and underflow, but would definitely use it, if I continue with this project for production.